 Systematic reviews and meta-analyses suggest that behaviour change interventions tend to have small to medium effect sizes, struggle to work in the long term, and that the heterogeneity in effects of intervention studies is high.(1-3) Such interventions take huge effort to design and run for what become relatively small return in terms of changes to behaviour.
 This is a serious matter because we may be subjecting the majority of people to interventions which are ineffective for them.

 So why do behaviour change interventions struggle in this way and how can we make them more effective?
 This article offers some thoughts about what may underlie these failures of behaviour change interventions.
 To support this critique, we draw on our team’s experience of developing multiple interventions to promote and support health behaviour change with a variety of populations in different global contexts.
+The individual studies are described in Table 1.
+Each of these studies involved concerted efforts to consult the target populations in their design and/or the evaluation of the interventions, and therefore offer insights into participant responses to intervention features and processes.

 We propose three main reasons that may explain why our current method of designing and conducting behaviour change interventions struggles to achieve the change we expect.
 These are that:

 1. Our current model for testing the efficacy or effectiveness of interventions tends to a mean effect size.
 This ignores individual differences in response to interventions;